simonscmap/opedia_docs/_build/html/_sources/submitting_data/submitting_data.rst.txt

     - type: string
     - length: <500 chars
+    - delimiter = ','
     - examples: [field sample, Biology, abundance, synechococcus, ...]

 .. note:: **Keywords are variable-specific and case-insensitive.
+Please separate each keyword by comma.
 The suggested format for each variable keyword list is:**

     - var_short_name
     - var_long_name